 What products can be embroidered?

-Embroidery can be applied to nearly all our fabric products, such as:
+Embroidery can be applied to many of our fabric products, such as:

 Practices we recommend

 It's essential to follow our guidelines to create a quality embroidered product.
 The design will need to be changed into the available thread colors and will alternate between different stitch types and patterns to recreate the design you've submitted.